lindsaygelle/AWSAnimalCrossing/README.md

 # Features
 - REST API: AWSAnimalCrossing offers a RESTful API built with API Gateway, allowing users to access and interact with Animal Crossing: New Horizons data programmatically.
 - Data storage: Game data is stored in DynamoDB, providing a scalable and reliable database solution.
-- File storage: Images, custom designs, and other resources can be stored in Amazon S3 buckets, facilitating easy access and customization within the game.
+- File storage: Raw data, images, and sound files, are stored in Amazon S3, facilitating easy access and caching within the API.
-- State machine: AWS Step Functions is utilized to orchestrate and automate workflows, enabling seamless data processing and synchronization.
+- State machine: AWS Step Functions is utilized to orchestrate and automate workflows, enabling seamless data processing and synchronization across API Gateway to DynamoDB.
-- Lambda functions: AWS Lambda functions are employed to handle API requests, perform business logic, and interact with other AWS services.
+- Lambda functions: AWS Lambda functions are employed to handle API requests, perform API logic, and interact with other AWS services.

 # Requirements
 To use AWSAnimalCrossing, you need the following: